At its core, the best shoes for Morton’s neuroma have wide toe boxes and excellent support in the forefoot.

 The best shoes for Morton’s neuroma have responsive support from heel to forefoot.
-They are also very comfortable in every area of your foot with wide toe boxes to accommodate your toes to ease pressure and irritation in the ball of the foot.
-People with Morton’s neuroma can also experience immediate relief by switching to a lower-heeled shoe.
+They are snug in every part of your foot with wide toe boxes that can accommodate your toes and ease pressure and irritation in the ball of the foot.

 Here’s a list of the best shoes for Morton’s neuroma (in no particular order):

-The best New Balance running shoes for Morton’s neuroma have ROLLBAR technology which prevents rearfoot movement and enhances smooth transition from heel-strike through toe-off, plush and soft Fresh Foam which delivers optimal cushioning, ABZORB technology which disperses the forces out from the point of impact reducing the shock, and dual-density ENCAP midsole which gives long-lasting comfort.
+The best New Balance Morton’s neuroma shoes have ROLLBAR technology which prevents rearfoot movement and enhances smooth transition from heel-strike through toe-off, plush and soft Fresh Foam which delivers optimal cushioning, ABZORB technology which disperses the forces out from the point of impact reducing the shock, and dual-density ENCAP midsole which gives long-lasting comfort.

 Brooks’ best walking shoe for Morton’s neuroma is the Addiction Walker 2.

-The best Brooks running shoes for Morton’s neuroma have full-length Segmented Crash Pad and Plush Transition Zone technology for smoother landings and enhanced heel-to-toe movements, Progressive Diagonal Rollbar and Deeper V-groove in the outsole for better release and smoother transition, and HydroFlow technology which enhances cushioning and shock absorption.
+The best Brooks Morton’s neuroma shoes have full-length Segmented Crash Pad and Plush Transition Zone technology for smoother landings and enhanced heel-to-toe movements, Progressive Diagonal Rollbar and Deeper V-groove in the outsole for better release and smoother transition, and HydroFlow technology which enhances cushioning and shock absorption.

 24. ASICS GEL-Exalt 5